-- Not to mention "The Other Promise," used for the fight against Roxas in the second game's Updated Re-release, though it's just as melancholic as his normal theme.
+- "The Other Promise" is used for the fight against Roxas in the second game's Updated Re-release, though it's just as melancholic as his normal theme.

 - Xion's final form in 358/2 Days has a remix of said character's theme that is somewhere between "The Other Promise" and your usual Kingdom Hearts boss theme in its pace.

 - True to the series, Birth by Sleep includes several boss remixes:

 - Vanitas' two battle themes are remixes of Ventus' theme, which in turn is an arrangement of both Roxas' and Sora's themes, with a hint of Xion's.

 - "Dismiss", the theme of the True Final Boss, is a remix of "Fragments of Sorrow", this time incorporating aspects of Terra's theme, Aqua's theme, and "Destati" into it.

 - Inverted with Terra's theme, which is a slower version of "Rage Awakened", which plays during the Bonus Boss fight of Kingdom Hearts II Final Mix.
 Then comes full circle when it's reused as the final boss theme of his story once Xehanort commits Grand Theft Me and Terra's armor reforms to fight him.